Mark Pulliam: Lawyer, Writer, and Activist

 39:23.40 – Mark Pulliam

-Well, the answer is local government makes the biggest difference on your day-to-day life and unfortunately local government is where most people pay the least amount of attention and vote in a way that’s.
-Oftentimes not well informed if they vote at all.
-And so you know the national politics you know they do what they’re going to do in Washington d c, but people most voters.
-Do vote every 4 years for president and they vote republican and that’s true even here in East Tennessee but the elections that really matter are not just the local elections.
+The answer is local government makes the biggest difference on your day-to-day life and unfortunately local government is where most people pay the least amount of attention and vote in a way oftentimes not well informed if they vote at all.
+And so the national politics they do in Washington DC, but people most voters, do vote every 4 years for president and they vote republican and that’s true even here in East Tennessee but the elections that really matter are not just the local elections.
 They’re the local primary elections for the most part.
-You cannot get elected to anything in Blount County at least on a countywide basis if you don’t have an r after your name.
-We have 21 people on our county commission.
-They all claim to be ours and but and so whoever at the general election has the r after their name will win.
-And so it’s kind of almost a meaningless vote because it’s a foregone conclusion.
-So.
-The real action is in the republican primary and that’s where you need to have candidates who will present an alternative to this rhino status quo.
-But
+You cannot get elected to anything in Blount County at least on a countywide basis if you don’t have an R after your name.

 40:53.41 – Mark Pulliam